Abdi Pasha the Albanian: Military leadership

 He took over the military leadership of Buda in 1682 and became the governor of Ottoman-occupied Hungary in 1684.
-In 1684, the Holy League was established with the objective of ending the Ottoman threat to Europe by ousting the Ottomans from Hungary, which they had been occupying for 145 years.
+In 1684, the Holy League was established with the objective of ending the Ottoman threat to Europe by ousting the Ottomans from Hungary, which they had been ruling for 145 years.
 On the initiative and financial support of Pope Innocent XI, the Holy Roman Emperor, the King of Poland and the Republic of Venice sent 80,000 troops into Buda, and Hungary.
 The army was composed of Saxon, Bavarian, Brandenburg and Swedish troops, with lesser numbers of Italy, England, France and Spain, and some 15,000 Hungarians.
 The armies were led by Prince Charles of Lorraine, Bavarian Elector Maximilian II Emanuel, Margrave of Baden Louis William and Prince Eugene of Savoy, all eminent military leaders of the time.

 In June, 1686, the Christian army laid siege to Buda.
 The city was well stocked with food, water and gunpowder, but only 8000 soldiers were garrisoned within; although the Ottomans had promised 50,000 troops, they had not yet arrived.

 Death

 The relief forces of Grand Vizier Suleiman never arrived to support the troops within Buda.
-After more than 2 months of bombardment and a series of unsuccessful attacks, the city was reduced to ashes in the first days of September.
-3000 of his troops survived, but Abdurrahman pasha himself was killed in the first lines when on September 2, the troops of the Habsburg emperor breached the northern walls ending 145 years of Ottoman occupation of Buda.
+After more than 2 months of bombardment and a series of unsuccessful attacks, the city was reduced to ashes in the first days of September 1686.
+3000 of his troops survived, but Abdurrahman Pasha himself was killed in the first lines when on September 2, the troops of the Habsburg emperor breached the northern walls ending 145 years of Ottoman rule over Buda.